Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Numerical Results

 The numerical results presented here are obtained for circuits shallow enough to be trainable while using the CDR-mitigated cost function.
 Therefore they are outside of the NIBP scaling regime.
 As discussed in Section~\ref{sec:effectsofnoise}, even outside the NIBP regime noise may adversely impact trainability by corrupting the cost function landscape, which error mitigation has a chance to remedy.
 Our results give hope that CDR-mitigated optimization may overall offer a trainability advantage for problems with such cost function landscape corruption.

-As discussed in Section~\ref{sec:protocol_specific} optimizing an error mitigated cost function is not guaranteed to outperform its noisy optimization even outside the NIBP regime.
-Indeed, we find numerically that for $p=2,4$ optimization with Virtual Distillation does not outperform noisy optimization for the considered implementations (see Appendix~\ref{appendix:VD_numerics}).
+As discussed in Section~\ref{sec:protocol_specific} optimizing an error mitigated cost function is not guaranteed to outperform its noisy optimization even outside the NIBP regime. { Indeed, in Appendix~\ref{appendix:VD_numerics} we find that for the $p=2,4$ MaxCut graphs and moderate $N_{\rm tot}$ used here, VD-mitigated optimization does not outperform noisy optimization.
+In Appendix \ref{appendix:ZNE_numerics} we reach a similar conclusion for optimization mitigated with Zero-Noise Extrapolation when increasing noise strength digitally by widely-used CNOT identity insertions~\cite{giurgica2020digital}.}

+{We note that this conclusion may be problem-dependent.
+In particular, for a sufficiently large $N_{\rm tot}$, an idealized error mitigation method that perfectly corrects the expectation values in the limit of an infinite shot number should improve optimization quality as the cost corruption effects will become dominant.
+For a realistic case, error mitigation has a bias that may depend on a problem choice, noise, and even error mitigation method's implementation details.
+For example, it has been found that Zero-Noise Extrapolation's bias depends on the method of increasing the noise strength~\cite{kim2021scalable}.
+Therefore, we expect all those factors to be relevant when the shot number is large enough that the cost corruption limits VQA's performance.
+Consequently, caution is necessary when judging the power of a particular error mitigation approach compared to others in removing the optimization landscape corruption based on a few test cases. }